OML-Team/open-metric-learning/README.md

   1. Accumulating all of the embeddings (`EmbeddingMetrics`).
   2. Calculating distances between them with respect to query/gallery split.
   3. Applying some specific retrieval techniques like query reranking or score normalisation.
-  4. Calculating retrieval metrics like CMC@k, Recall@k or MeanAveragePrecision.
+  4. Calculating retrieval metrics like CMC@k, Preceision@k or MeanAveragePrecision.

 ## Installation
 Please, use pip to install the latest stable version of the library: